 See Device Provisioning Engines, for additional information.

-•BAC API that provides total client control over system capabilities.
+•Client API that provides total client control over the system's capabilities.

 •Provisioning Groups that provide:

-–Logical grouping of Network Registrar servers and DPEs in a redundant cluster.
+–Logical grouping of DPE servers in a redundant cluster.

 See Provisioning Groups, for additional information.

-–Ability to start and stop BAC component processes.
+–Ability to start and stop Cisco BAC component processes.

 –Third-party management systems.